Session 2 - Module A: Advanced LangChain Patterns¶

 """

-Structured analysis prompts guide comprehensive investigation.
-The four-step approach covers pattern recognition, statistical processing, correlation discovery, and insight generation for thorough analysis.
+Structured analytics prompts guide comprehensive data investigation.
+The four-step approach covers pattern recognition, statistical processing, correlation discovery, and optimization identification for thorough data analysis.

-We track the analysis interaction and return enriched results:
+We track the analytics interaction and return enriched data insights:

 context["agent_interactions"].append({